-Description and review of Kasbah Lounge, serving contemporary Middle Eastern cuisine and drinks in Midtown Sacramento – and yes there is belly-dancing.
+(UPDATED 3/8/2020) Description and review of Kasbah Lounge, serving contemporary Middle Eastern cuisine and drinks in Midtown Sacramento.
+Now open for lunch!

 Prior to attending a performance at B Street Theatre, five of us met for dinner at the Kasbah Lounge on J Street in Midtown Sacramento.
 The Kasbah Lounge is next door to another popular Sacramento restaurant – Tapa the World.

 See related blog post: Tapa the World – Sacramento Restaurants